A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Linear Cavity Spectroscopy Under Strong Light-Matter Coupling

-Treating the polaritons as cavity resonances, we can draw upon the FP expression for cavity linewidth (Eqs.~\ref{eq:deltanu}) to rationalize our findings.
-For fixed $R$ and $L$, increased intracavity absorption $\alpha(\tilde\nu)$ broadens the cavity mode linewidth.
-Fig.~\ref{fig:linewidths}c plots $\alpha(\tilde\nu)$ for the Lorentzian, Gaussian, and Voigt absorbers (dashed lines) alongside the strongly-coupled cavity transmission spectrum of each system (solid lines) on a log scale.
-The Lorentzian and Voigt lineshapes feature significant absorption at the polariton frequencies, while the wings of the Gaussian lineshape drop off much more dramatically away from the $\tilde\nu_0$ band center.
+We can draw upon the FP expression that relates cavity linewidth to intracavity absorption (Eq.~\ref{eq:deltanu}) to rationalize these findings.
+Fig.~\ref{fig:linewidths}c plots $\alpha(\tilde\nu)$ for the Lorentzian, Gaussian, and Voigt absorbers (dashed lines) alongside the strongly-coupled cavity transmission spectrum of each system (solid lines).
+The Lorentzian and Voigt lineshapes feature significant absorption at the polariton frequencies, while the wings of the Gaussian lineshape drop off more dramatically away from the band center.
 We can therefore understand the insensitivity of the polariton mode linewidths to inhomogeneous broadening as a result of the compact shape of the Gaussian distribution.
 Meanwhile, both the Lorentzian and Voigt absorbers confer their homogeneous linewidths onto the polariton bands by virtue of their long absorbing tails.
-The same consideration explains the nearly perfect transmitted intensity of light through the polariton bands for the cavity containing the Gaussian absorber, as compared to the weakly transmitting Lorentzian and Voigt systems.
+With reference to Eq.~\ref{eq:peak}, the same considerations explain the nearly perfect transmission of light through the polariton bands for the cavity containing the Gaussian absorber, as compared to the weakly transmitting Lorentzian and Voigt systems.

-Inhomogeneous broadening of the intracavity absorber can still influence polariton linewidths in certain cases.
-For instance, when the Rabi splitting is only marginally larger than the Gaussian linewidth, the polaritons can fall close enough to the peak molecular absorption to spoil their finesse and acquire some inhomogeneous contribution to their linewidths.\cite{houdre1996} In real-world experiments, imperfect parallelism between the two mirrors of a planar FP cavity can also lead to inhomogeneous spatial broadening of the polariton modes.
-Imperfectly parallel cavities were recently simulated using TMM;\cite{michon24} such effects could also be accounted for by averaging the FP expressions over a distribution of cavity lengths.
+Inhomogeneous broadening of the intracavity absorber may still influence polariton linewidths in certain cases.
+For instance, when the Rabi splitting is only marginally larger than the Gaussian linewidth, the polaritons fall close enough to the peak molecular absorption to spoil their linewidths, as Houdr\'{e} \textit{et al.} also note.\cite{houdre1996} In real-world experiments, imperfect parallelism between the two mirrors of a planar FP cavity can also lead to inhomogeneous spatial broadening of the polariton modes.
+Imperfectly parallel cavities have been simulated using TMM;\cite{michon24} such effects could also be accounted for by averaging the FP expressions over a distribution of cavity lengths.